ray-project/ray/doc/source/rllib/rllib-env.rst

 acting simultaneously.
 Whereas in a board game, you may have two or more agents acting in a turn-base fashion.

 The mental model for multi-agent in RLlib is as follows:
-(1) Your environment (a sub-class of :py:class:`~ray.rllib.env.multi_agent_env.MultiAgentEnv`) returns dictionaries mapping AgentIDs (str, which the env can chose at will) to individual agents' observations, rewards, terminated/truncated-flags, and info dicts.
+(1) Your environment (a sub-class of :py:class:`~ray.rllib.env.multi_agent_env.MultiAgentEnv`) returns dictionaries mapping agent IDs (e.g. strings; the env can chose these arbitrarily) to individual agents' observations, rewards, and done-flags.
-(2) You define (some of) the RLModules (policies) that are available up front (you can also add new RLModules on-the-fly during training), and
+(2) You define (some of) the policies that are available up front (you can also add new policies on-the-fly throughout training), and
-(3) You define a function that maps AgentIDs to one of the available RLModule IDs, which is then to be used for computing actions for this particular agent.
+(3) You define a function that maps an env-produced agent ID to any available policy ID, which is then to be used for computing actions for this particular agent.

 This is summarized by the below figure: